WICG/attribution-reporting-api/aggregate_key_discovery.md

 ## Backward compatible API call

-Key-mask by default is all zero (meaning that the default threshold will never kick in) which would emulate the legacy aggregate API call where only buckets in pre_declared_labels are present in the output.
+The key-mask is all zeros by default, so no extra keys will be discovered and the default threshold will never be triggered.
+This means that the output will only contain buckets that are in pre_declared_labels, which is similar to the legacy aggregate API call.

 ```python
 def legacy_aggregate(aggregatable_reports, pre_declared_labels):